Crabtree's Kittle House

 “Is anyone objecting to this Court having jurisdiction?
 If you do object, then I’ll set it down for an evidentiary hearing, but do you really want to spend time doing that?”

+The question offered both paths as though they were equivalent.
 Steve’s attorney, Jason Advocate, asked for a moment to speak with his client.
 The calculation was this: challenge New York jurisdiction and potentially spend months in procedural litigation while Evie remained at the Walsh compound in Chappaqua, unreachable.
-Or accept jurisdiction — surrender California’s courts, its jury system, its public record — and see his daughter now.
+Or accept jurisdiction, surrender California’s courts, its jury system, its public record, and see his daughter now.

 Steve chose Evie.

 All counsel agreed: the grandfather was not going to supervise.
-Steve had brought Abby Tedla — the nanny who had told him about the drugging, who had stayed for Evie — and a temporary stipulation was arranged for a single supervised visit.
+Steve had brought Abby Tedla, the nanny who had told him about the drugging, who had stayed for Evie, and a temporary stipulation was arranged for a single supervised visit.
 The visit took place at the Crabtree’s Kittle House, a historic inn on the Old Post Road in Chappaqua where Steve had taken a room.
+The building was stone and timber, two centuries old, set back on six acres at the end of Kittle Road where the pavement gave way to gravel and the properties stopped explaining themselves.
 The inn had gardens and a veranda and the unhurried quality of a place that expected nothing more contentious than a late reservation.
 The parking lot was small and shaded by trees that had not yet begun to turn.

 He flew back to California.
 Then returned the following week.